“Would you like some bacon with that?”

 Burger King is merely jumping on “the bacon bandwagon.”
 If you think I’m being too clever, I’m not.
 A recent article details a 100% pure bacon burger!

 Bacon has increased in popularity over the last few years (especially on the internet).
 You can actually get pretty much anything bacon-themed or flavored – from lip balm to soap to dental floss (proof here).
-According to US News, the annual Blue Ribbon Bacon Festival (located in Des Moines, Iowa) has grown from a couple hundred people five years ago to a whopping 48,000 this past year.
+According to US News, the annual Blue Ribbon Bacon Festival (located in Des Moines, Iowa) has grown from a couple of hundred people five years ago to a whopping 48,000 this past year.
 The festival sold out in 24 minutes!

 Yikes!
 It’s safe to say we’re getting a little bacon-crazed, don’t you think?